ibm-cloud-docs/discovery/sdu.md

 - Pages can be submitted at any time.
 Ensure that all appropriate labeling is complete before submitting.
 - Documents that appear to have text overlaying other text are considered “double overlaid” and cannot be annotated.
 Report these documents to your administrator.
 - Documents that contain multiple columns of text on a single page cannot be annotated.
 Report these documents to your administrator.
-- It is recommended that you only label footnotes when they appear at the bottom of the page and are referenced in the main body of text in the document.
+- Consider only labeling footnotes when they appear at the bottom of the page and are referenced in the main body of text in the document.
-- It is recommended that you label notes that appear within sections or lists, for example, explicitly called out as “Notes,” as `text`.
+- Consider labeling notes that appear within sections or lists, for example notes that are explicitly called out as “Notes,” as `text`.
-- When annotating a table, make sure to select the entire table before applying the `table` label.
+- When you annotate a table, make sure to select the entire table before you apply the `table` label.
+- If the visual structure of one set of documents is drastically different from another, group the documents that are structured similarly in separate collections and then retrain each collection.